-Do I need to inform the consumer about their right of withdrawal?
+Do I need to inform consumers about their right of withdrawal?

-Yes, where such right exists, in order to make the right of withdrawal effective, the trader has the obligation to inform the consumer about the existence and modalities of their right to withdraw from the contract7.
-The information to be provided to the consumer regarding his right of withdrawal must include:
+Yes, you do.
+Where such right exists, in order to make the right of withdrawal effective, the trader has the obligation to inform the consumer about the existence and modalities of their right to withdraw from the contract .
+The information to be provided to the consumer regarding the right of withdrawal must include:

-- the conditions - time limit - procedures for exercising their right of withdrawal - the fact that the consumer bears the cost of returning (+ if return by normal post is not possible, then the actual costs) - The fact that if the consumer withdraws after having requested the start of services, he has to pay the proportionate costs of service used up until that moment. - If applicable: the fact that the consumer has no right of withdrawal (see exceptions above) or the circumstances under which he loses this right - Model withdrawal form (see below or in annex 1)
+- the conditions - time limit - procedures for exercising their right of withdrawal - the fact that the consumer bears the cost of returning - the fact that if the consumer withdraws after having requested the start of services, s/he has to pay the proportionate costs of service used up until that moment

+- if applicable: the fact that the consumer has no right of withdrawal (see exceptions above) or the circumstances under which s/he loses this right - model withdrawal form (see below or in Annex 1).

-The trader may grant the consumer rights that go beyond what is legally required, e.g. a longer time limit, but in any case he must ensure that the consumer receives at least all the information about the right of withdrawal that is legally required.
+The trader may grant the consumer rights that go beyond what is legally required, e.g. a longer time limit, but in any case, s/he must ensure that the consumer receives at least all the information about the right of withdrawal that is legally required.